Paedocypris: Appearance

-Their miniature transparent bodies lack the typical features characteristic of adult fish, for instance a bony skull structure around its brain, and it retains the postanal larval fin-fold along the ventral edge of the caudal peduncle, characteristic of fish larvae.
+Their miniature transparent bodies lack the typical features characteristic of adult fish, for instance a mineralised braincase, and it retains the postanal larval fin-fold along the ventral edge of the caudal peduncle, characteristic of fish larvae.
 They have a unique sexual dimorphism: The males have highly modified pelvic fins, with the first ray terminating with a hook-like projection of keratinized skin, supported by hypertrophied pelvic musculature.
 Males also have a pad of keratinized skin in front of the pelvic fins.
 These modified fins are thought to be used to grasp the female during mating, or to keep position over a spawning surface.

 Smallest vertebrate

 Paedocypris progenetica has been claimed to be the smallest known species of fish and vertebrate in the world, particularly before the description of the frog Paedophryne amauensis in 2012.
 The smallest mature P. progenetica female is only 7.9 mm in standard length, smaller than the female of any other vertebrate species, including those of P. amauensis.
 The largest known individual is 10.3 mm.

 Male individuals of the anglerfish species Photocorynus spiniceps have been documented to be 6.2-7.3 mm at maturity, and thus claimed to be a smaller species.
 However, these survive only by sexual parasitism, and the female individuals reach the significantly larger size of 50.5 mm.

+During their evolution where they have adapted to their environment and shrunk in size, they have lost at least seven and possibly as many as ten percent of their Hox genes (about 15–20 percent of the total amount) and much of their transposons, and their introns are much reduced.
+Because of their small size and development due to a simplification of their genome, their skulls consist of cartilage, about 40 of their skeletal bones will never be properly developed and the ribs are reduced and remain poorly ossified.
+Other groups of fish which live in the same environment have not gone through the same types of genetic and developmental changes.
+Paedocypris genomes are the first known examples of integrated filovirus-like elements in fish.